aderesh/namesiloddns/README.md

 - linux/arm32: aderesh/namesiloddns:latest-armv7

 ### Changelog
+## 1.0.0 - 23.10.2023
+- Use 'ipify.org' as an external IP resolver for IPv4 and IPv6
+- Updates A if IPv4 is resolved
+- Updates AAAA if IPv6 is resolved
+-

 ## 0.1.0 - 22.10.2023
 - Updated README.MD with NAMESILO_HOST_REGEX info to avoid confusion because of NAMESILO_DOMAIN
 - If current IP address is IPv4, only A records are updated.
 If it's IPv6, only AAAA records are updated.